You can make hope real for disadvantaged children by being a Child Sponsor!

 Covering an area of 80,000 sq ft, Hope Village Prey Veng is designed specifically for children.
 This includes a sports area for football, volleyball or badminton, computer rooms, classrooms and a large multipurpose hall.

-With 125 children, it is lively and buzzes with activities and much love.
+With over 70 children, it is lively and buzzes with activities and much love.
 A full complement of staff looks after the children, overseen regularly by staff from OHF HQ in Singapore.